 By integrating scanning functionality into a web app, with no set-up or app download needed, users simply browse to your website and start scanning on any camera-enabled smart device.

-Until recently, there haven’t been solutions available to implement truly enterprise-grade barcode scanning within a web app, but that’s no longer the case.
+Until recently, there haven’t been solutions available to implement truly enterprise-grade web-based barcode scanning, but that’s no longer the case.

 Scandit Barcode Scanner SDK provides easy integration of high-performance barcode scanning technology into any web application across a broad spectrum of e-commerce platforms.

-Scandit software for retailers consistently out-performs other solutions for scanning speed and accuracy.
+Scandit Smart Data Capture for retailers consistently outperforms other solutions for scanning speed and accuracy.
 Mobile shoppers do not need the very latest model or highest spec mobile device or laptop.
 Even on low-end devices, customer scanning with Scandit copes with difficult angles, poor light, varying distances and even damaged or blurred barcodes.